Skip to content

 Ferrari announced they would not be extending Vettel's contract beyond his winless 2020 season, when he finished 13th and he moved to Aston Martin for his final two years.
 Vettel finished 12th in each of those seasons in a struggling car and revealed in July 2022 that he would be retiring at the end of the year.

-Sebastian Vettel's post-racing career
+Sebastian Vettel's F1 records

 Vettel has not been involved in F1 since his retirement but has been an advocate for a number issues including climate change.